brycekip46/first-contributions/gui-tool-tutorials/github-windows-intellij-tutorial.md

 ## Submit your changes for review

-At this point you have completed your change but it still only resides in your repo.
+At this point you have completed your change but it still only resides in your repository.
 This step will show you how to submit a request to the administrator of the top-level repo to merge your change.

 In your repo on GitHub you'll see the `Compare & pull request` button next to the new branch notification.
 Click on that button.